Idyllwild is a charming little town nestled in the San Jacinto Mountains south east of Los Angeles.

 We decided to spend a weekend in Idyllwild to escape the chaos of L.A. and to get in some relaxation time before an upcoming long road trip north to Washington.

-Idyllwild is not as well known as mountain resort destinations such as say, Big Bear or Mammoth Lakes and I certainly had never seen it on any driving itineraries before.
+Idyllwild is not as well known as other mountain resort destinations such as say, Big Bear or Mammoth Lakes, and I certainly had never seen it on any driving itineraries before.